mixgolem/Secured_TCP_Chatting/README.md

 # Secured_TCP_Chatting by C(++)
-Server supervisor can control host accesses by pre-entered IP Address
+Server supervisor can control unidentified host accesses by pre-entered IP Address

 All data you transfer in this program is encrypted by AES algorithm